jhoelzel/jhoelzel.github.io/_posts/2023-04-16-Kubernetes-resource-limits.md

 Kubernetes' HPA operates as a control loop that runs intermittently, with an interval set by the **--horizontal-pod-autoscaler-sync-period** parameter to the kube-controller-manager (the default interval is 15 seconds and I bet you did not change it).
 The controller manager queries the resource utilization against the metrics specified in each HPA definition during each interval.
 It then selects the Pods based on the target resource's **.spec.selector** labels and obtains the metrics from either the resource metrics API (for per-Pod resource metrics) or the custom metrics API (for all other metrics).

 We start out in a green field and have just deployed our application and Marketing is beating the drums to send our message out to the world.
-Therefore if there is a sharp increase in traffic, for instance your new and shiny app being shared on discord our scenario might play out like this:
+Therefore if there is a sharp increase in traffic, for instance your new and shiny app being shared on discord or reaching the front page of hackernews our scenarios might play out like this:

 ## Having no limits

-The spike hits the cluster and our pods start fighting for resources and critical services such as DNS, kube-proxy, and monitoring tools are competing for their share of CPU too.
-If your cluster is configured correctly, they will have priority over your workloads because they have QOS annotations, but anyway.
-We have provisioned our cluster with a little bit of headroom that we wanted to leave for unexpected surges like this.
+The sudden massive influx of request hits the cluster and our pods start fighting for resources and critical services such as DNS, kube-proxy, and monitoring tools are competing for their share of CPU too.
+If your cluster is configured correctly, they will have priority over your workloads because they have QOS annotations, and therfore also steal some of the leftover resources your app could have consumed.
+We have provisioned our cluster with a little bit of headroom that we wanted to leave for unexpected surges like this, but as we have seen with out request limit, we figured that 6 more cores should be plenty for now.

 For per-Pod resource metrics like in our case, CPU, the controller calculates the utilization value as a **percentage of the equivalent resource request on the containers** in each Pod if a target utilization value is set.
 If a target raw value is set, the raw metric values are used directly.
 The controller takes the mean of the utilization or raw value (depending on the target type) across all targeted Pods in a deployment and produces a ratio used to scale the number of desired replicas.
 Consequently, the HPA scales the service based on the actual CPU usage and the target utilization.

 Suppose the target CPU utilization is set at 50%, and the actual CPU usage is 8000m (8 cores), or all available cpu on the node, simply because as I mentioned a tremendous spike can happen in 15 seconds with social media involved.
 In this case, the HPA calculates the desired number of replicas using the formula: desiredReplicas = ceil[currentReplicas * (currentUtilization / targetUtilization)].
 If we assume there's currently 1 pod running with 200m CPU request, the HPA calculates ceil[1 * (8000m / (1 * 200m * 50%))] = 80 and thus will try to scale to *80 replicas*.
 Now of course this is an over the top example, yet it is possible, especially with requests where the CPU usage is not linear with request usage.
-If you have no provisioned any buffer-nodes, kubernetes will now add 4 new servers/nodes for you.
-As our nodesize is set to 8 cores and we also need room for monitoring, logging, the kubelet and more on each node.
+If you have not provisioned any buffer-nodes, kubernetes will now add 4 new servers/nodes for you.
+As our nodesize is set to 8 cores and we also need room for monitoring, logging, the kubelet and possibly more on each node.

 Even if we do not go directly to the extreme and resource usage rises only to 4000m or 4 cores the will still mean ceil[1 * (4000m / (1 * 200m * 50%))] = 40 Pods!
 Or as we have 8 core nodes, 2 new Servers.